 The Most and Least Expensive Denver Neighborhoods

-- 31% of Denver’s neighborhoods have an MSP of greater than $500,000.
+- Over 45% of Denver’s neighborhoods have an MSP of greater than $500,000.

-- 64% of Denver’s hoods landed in the $250k-$500k range, and
+- About half of Denver’s neighborhoods are in the $250k-$500k range, and

-- 5% of neighborhoods had an MSP of less than $250,000, making it tough for buyers with a limited budget.
+- Just 3.8% of neighborhoods had an MSP of less than $250,000.
+Tight budget = tough to find a home.

 Map of Median Sale Price by Denver Neighborhood

 This interactive map shows the city of Denver broken down by affordability of median sales prices.
 Scroll over a neighborhood to see its MSP for 2019, and use the buttons along the bottom of the map to share and see full screen.
 Read on to see Denver’s neighborhoods categorized in a few more useful ways!

 Denver Neighborhoods that Appreciated the Most + Least in the Last Year

 We ranked Denver’s hottest up-and-coming neighborhoods using historical price growth data.
 Topping the list for MSP growth in 2019 was Auraria at 28%, driven largely by the proximity to Union Station and low number of total homes in the neighborhood.
 Cherry Creek, Speer & Union Station (LoDo), three neighborhoods highly sought-after by homeowners and businesses, were also at the top.
 Notable as well is Marston and Elyria Swansea, two neighborhoods whose median sales prices fell under the Denver Metro MSP in 2019 but their MSP growth was near the top.

 With increasingly more opinions on Denver’s housing market there have been varying reports of exactly where we stand.
 Has Denver finally shifted towards a buyer’s market, or is the market getting even tougher on home buyers?